FStarLang/FStar/INSTALL.md

    `.checked` files that cache definitions to speed up subsequent usage.

-   This step can be isolatedly run with `make -C ulib`
+   This step can be isolatedly run with `make verify-ulib`

 ## Bootstrapping F\* in OCaml